W-Jonas/Valorant-Object-Detection/README.md

 The dataset includes 1570 images with annotations in YOLOv8 format.
 Each image has been pre-processed to auto-orient the pixel data and resized to 416x416.
 Augmentation has been applied to create 3 versions of each source image with a random Gaussian blur of between 0 and 0.5 pixels.

+The creator of the dataset can be found at the following link: https://universe.roboflow.com/kwan-li-jqief/valorant-object-detection2

 ## Requirements

 - Python 3.8 or later